You must make an appointment to give notice of your Civil Partnership.

 You may choose to have your civil partnership at any register office within England and Wales, or at an venue that has been approved by the local authority for holding ceremonies.
 If you were to change the venue to somewhere other than as stated in your notice, it will be necessary to give and pay for fresh notices.

-If you wish to make a provisional booking to hold your ceremony and registration with Salford please telephone 0161 793 2500 to make an appointment.
+If you wish to make a provisional booking to hold your ceremony and registration with Salford please telephone 0161 793 2500 or email us on email@example.com to make a provisional booking.
 This will enable you to secure a day and time and plan for your special day in advance.